Nelson, Caerphilly

 Nelson is a village and community in the County Borough of Caerphilly, Wales.
 It sits five miles north of Caerphilly and ten miles north of Cardiff, at the lower end of the Taff Bargoed Valley, and lies adjacent to Treharris, Trelewis and Quakers Yard.

 Etymology

 The area that became Nelson was originally called Ffos y Gerddinen, though this name is not commonly used today.
 The meaning of this name is often given as ditch/moat of the Rowan Trees but Thomas Morgan translated it as "Mountain Ash Bog".

 The English name Nelson derives from the Lord Nelson Inn, a pub which the village grew around, and which gave its name to the railway station and eventually the whole settlement by association.
+The pub was built while the village was growing in the early 19th century and itself named after Horatio Nelson who visited the area in 1802 or 1803 on his way to inspect the ironworks in Merthyr Tydfil.

 Controversy

 In 2020, the Welsh government conducted an audit of names that commemorated slavery or those associated with the slave trade, including Horatio Nelson.
 However, the audit noted that the village was "named for the adjacent Lord Nelson Inn rather than in intentional commemoration of Nelson."

 The audit became the subject of debate in October 2021, when The Daily Telegraph reported the story with criticism from the Secretary of State for Wales, Simon Hart and Member of the Senedd Natasha Asghar who called the audit "pandering to the woke left".

 The ongoing coverage led Senedd member for Caerphilly, Hefin David to state that the name would not change "unless the people of Nelson decide it should change."
 The discussion also led to suggestions that the village should revert to its previous Welsh name Ffos y Gerddinen, with historian Kenneth O. Morgan stating that "I am all in favour of turning their names into the Welsh version, which they have had for centuries."